radicamc/exoTEDRF/docs/content/usage.rst

 Below are several tutorials that will walk you through the basics of JWST data analysis using exoTEDRF.

 .. note::
-    Be aware that TSO data is large, and reducing it is both memory and storage intensive.
+    Be aware that TSO data is large, and reducing it is both memory and storage intensive, particularly for NIRISS where individual segments can be upwards of 8 Gb.
-    Particularly for NIRISS, individual segments can be upwards of 8Gb, and a laptop computer will likely be insufficient to run the tutorial notebooks (or process any other observations).
+    To run the tutorial notebooks, you will need ~50 Gb of memory (a 16 Gb laptop should be sufficient provided you have enough swap).
+To save all outputs, ~200 Gb of storage is required.
-    We are working on decreasing the memory requirements of **exoTEDRF** where possible, but it is always preferrable to reduce your observations on a cluster.
+    We are working on decreasing the memory & storage requirements of **exoTEDRF** where possible, but it is generally preferrable to reduce your observations on a cluster.

 .. toctree::
    :maxdepth: 2